 While some of the features are visible to the eye, others are buried down under — hidden inside menus or gestures.
 But don’t worry.
 We have done the dirty work for you.

 Not sure where to start?
 I recommend you to check the basic FAQs about Instagram Stories.
-Once you're through, continue reading to find the top Instagram story tips, tricks and hacks that you can use in 2018.
+Once you’re through, continue reading to find the top Instagram story tips, tricks, and hacks.

 1. Use the Built-In Portrait Mode

 Most smartphones today boast of having a portrait mode, a feature that blurs the background of an image to focus sharply on the subject and gives a feel as if shot using a high-end DSLR camera.
 If you own such a smartphone, lucky you.
 But if you don’t, Instagram has got you covered.
 It provides a native portrait mode that goes by the name of Focus.

 To use it, tap the Story icon at the top-left corner of the Instagram app.
 Then on the Story screen, swipe left on the modes at the bottom till you see the Focus mode.
 Now all you need to do is focus on the face and it will blur the rest of the image.